 This is the age of data!
-As soon as you open your Facebook account, you are inundated with huge amount of data.
-You get to see posts from your friends, which could be in the format of text, pictures and videos.
-Now, just imagine if you could tap into this data and use it gain insights, that would be just wonderful, wouldn’t it?
+As soon as you open your Facebook account, you are inundated with a huge amount of data.
+You get to see posts from your friends, which could be in the format of the text, pictures, and videos.
+Now, just imagine if you could tap into this data and use it to gain insights, that would be just wonderful, wouldn’t it?
 And this is exactly where data science comes in.
 So, in this Data Science tutorial, we are going to dive into this magical field.
 So.
 Let’s look at the agenda for this data science tutorial:

 - Need of Data Science

 - How to learn Data Science from scratch

 - Comparison of Data Science with Data Analytics

 Interested in learning Data Science?
 Click here to learn more in this Data Science Course in London!

 In this Data Science tutorial for beginners, we will start off by understanding what exactly data is!
 This entity called data is present all around us; it’s omnipresent like God!
 Simply put, data is just a collection of facts.

 A bunch of numbers like -0.879 and 348 is data.
 When we say statements like ‘My name is Sam’ or ‘I love Pizza’, this again is data.
 A mathematical formula such as ‘A = ’ is nothing but data, and well, when it comes to computers, data is nothing but the binary code, i.e., 0s and 1s.

 Become a Master of Data Science by going through this Online Data Science course in Toronto.